 Mr Unland applied to be remunerated retrospectively at the highest step in his pay grade.
 This was refused.

 Mr Unland argued that not only the old Federal law on the remuneration of civil servants but also the new remuneration system were contrary to EU law.
 Mr Unland argued that the transitional federal law preserved the age discrimination of the old federal law.
-Mr Unland claimed the difference in remuneration for the future and also in the form of arrears dating back to at least 2009.
+Mr Unland claimed payment for the difference in remuneration for the future and also retrospective payment in the form of arrears dating back to at least 2009.

 Mr Unland brought a claim before the German labour court.
 Mr Unland claimed that he was discriminated against on the grounds of age as a result of the rule under which remuneration is geared to age.
 The German labour court referred the case to the ECJ.